 This soil has low potential for most urban uses.
-Its most restrictive limitations are shrinking and swelling with changes in moisture, corrosivity to uncoated steel, low strength, and slow percolation.
+Its most restrictive limitations are shrinking and swelling with changes in moisture, corrosivity to uncoated steel, and slow percolation.
 The potential for recreation is low.
 The clayey surface layer and the very slow permeability are the most restrictive limitations for this use.
-Potential for both openland and rangeland wildlife habitat is medium.
-Capability subclass IIe; Blackland range site.
+Potential for openland wildlife habitat is medium, and potential for rangeland wildlife habitat is low.
+Capability subclass IIIe; Blackland range site.